 - It is a mid-size group of committed people – Sizes is necessary!
 Missional communities fit into a place between small groups, but less than a congregation.

-“Small enough to nurture and support” – Think of MC’s as large family.
+“Small enough to nurture and support” – Think of MC’s like a large family.
 People can come and test out the concept of living life on the mission together.
 Missional communities also create a welcoming environment.
 The groups are large enough that there is a sense of anonymity.
 MC’s allow people to become a part of the team when they are ready while witnessing living out their faith impacting the lives of others.

 - Clear Missional Vision– Churches have a tendency to start many projects.
 While that keeps things exciting, it also can be frustrating.
 If your church or group of believers start MC’s make sure you have a clear missional focus.
 Be clear what specific need you want to address.
 What will be your unique community context?
 What is the common mission your community will be committed to?
 Social justice?
 Poverty?
 Some have dealt with trafficking of young girls.
 The vision for your MC’s will help reduce the possibility of your group becoming another social group.
 Mike Breen, another leader in the missional community movement, says, “Vision is the magnet that draws people to the community and the engine that keeps the community moving” (Mike Breen).